lethargilistic/wheatonpeters/README.md

 retrieve up to `max_pages` API calls and concatenate the `results` of all of them.

+The `next` and `previous` links are the cursor links from the last page of the API results.
+Currently, WheatonPeters only goes forward through results.

 ```python
 >>>response = Reporter.cases(max_pages=5, jurisdiction='alaska', full_case=True, decision_date_min='2001-04-01')
 >>>response.keys()